zborffs/lotrchess/README.md

 - Screen contains a generic pointer to a Controller class
 - All concrete controllers inherit from the Controller class
 - Generic Controller has some functions (template or strategy visitor?) for saving the state to a json file with a timestamp

-Idea 3: -> not worth it.
-- Screen class also behaves like template by implementing skeleton of both the state handlers so we don't repeat shit

-Three threads:
-3. engine communication [todo]

 too many files and threads running around!
 - need to simplify things